-The base layer of JPMML software project is released under the BSD 3-Clause License.
+The base layer of JPMML software is released under the BSD 3-Clause License.

-However, the higher and more sophisticated layers are released under the GNU Affero General Public License, version 3.0 (AGPL-v3).
+However, the higher and more sophisticated layers of JPMML software are released under the GNU Affero General Public License, version 3.0 (AGPL-v3).

 When in doubt, see the contents of the

 LICENSE.txt file at the root of each product's GitHub repository.

 Your rights and obligations under different licenses are summarized in the adjacent table.